aokealy/pokemonshop/README.md

 - Be able to fill in shipping information unless pre-filled for logged in users and be able to pay through paypal
 <hr>
 <img src="static/media/complete-checkout.PNG">

+## Feed Back system
+- I used Django messages to return a feedback system where users can

 ## Future Features:
 - Create emails registration where user can verify accounts